 CISLANDERUS is cultural project created by Thenesoya V. Martín De la Nuez in collaboration with photographer Aníbal Martel; a five-year research and fieldwork throughout Louisiana to find hundreds of descendants who still recognized themselves as Canarian.
-The result of our work is a traveling photographic exhibition, currently at Louisiana State Museum, that shows an extremely complex view of this vanishing community, half way between nostalgia, memory and desire.
+The result of our work is a four-year traveling photographic exhibition —Capitol Park Museum, Louisiana State Museum, Baton Rouge (October 2019-March 2020).
+The Cabildo, Louisiana State Museum, New Orleans (December 2018-June 2019).
+Spanish Embassy at Washington DC (November-December 2017).
+Casa de Colón, Las Palmas de Gran Canaria, Canary Islands (June-August 2016)— that shows an extremely complex view of this vanishing community, half way between nostalgia, memory and desire.

 Thenesoya has also produced and directed a short documentary film about this community, The Canarian Descendants in Louisiana (2018), that reunites and portrays the stories of the Canarian descendants scattered in Louisiana: from Delacroix Island, Yscloskey and Shell Beach down the bayous, to Saint Bernard Parish, the epicenter of Louisiana Canarian heritage, and north New Orleans, the area of Valenzuela and Baton Rouge, Bayou Lafourche and Galveztown.

 A Unique Community